Samerotte-Lab/Samerotte-Lab.github.io/news/_posts/2020-10-27-Our-first-evolution-experiment-has-begun!.md

 category: news
 tags: [publication]
 ---
-Kara and Sam have started 12 evolution experiments, each one follows a populations of ~500,000 barcoded yeast cells as they evolve drug resistance.
+Kara and Sam have started 12 evolution experiments, each one follows a population of ~500,000 barcoded yeast cells as they evolve drug resistance.
 Follow us on twitter! [#KGSlabEvolves]

 [#KGSlabEvolves]: https://twitter.com/KaraSchmidlin/status/1330584401843875840